Here’s everything you need to know when it comes to deciding between local NZ gold and silver and imported PAMP Suisse

 - So How Do I Decide Between PAMP Bullion Bars and Local Bullion Bars?

 From the first time buyer of gold or silver, a question we often get is: “How do I choose between buying PAMP Suisse gold and silver bars versus local New Zealand refined gold and silver bars?”

-A short answer would be that local N.Z. refined gold and silver bars are bought by the majority of our clients.
-With PAMP being the next most popular but a fair way behind.
+A short answer would be that local New Zealand refined gold and silver bars are bought by the majority of our clients.
+With PAMP being the one of the next most popular but a fair way behind.

 (If you prefer to watch than read here is the video version of this article:

 Are Local NZ Gold and Silver Bars the Better Option Because They’re More Popular?

 Our thoughts are – it depends.